Highlights

 On the whole, a clear conclusion emerges: because different cultural groups often have unique income levels, efforts to correlate income and fertility are often deeply misleading.
 Global fertility decline was kicked off almost entirely by normative and cultural processes, not strictly economic ones.
 The effect of income on fertility is not even remotely consistent across cultures or even across times.
 When whole societies become richer, they do not necessarily have fewer children.
 Once we control for the basic problem of cultural stratification, the supposed link between low income and high fertility, or high fertility and low income, largely disappears.

-Lyman Stone is a senior fellow and director of the Pronatalism Initiative at the Institute for Family Studies.
-He is also the chief information officer of the consulting firm Demographic Intelligence.
+Lyman Stone is Senior fellow and Director of the Pronatalism Initiative at the Institute for Family Studies.